Reactor™ - The manual

 • the currently selected Device ID

-• if the engineering menu is open
+• whether the engineering menu is open

 • and much more...